yhchen-tsinghua/matrix-bgpsim/README.md

 To improve simulation efficiency, `matrix-bgpsim` compresses the Internet topology by separating _core ASes_ from _branch ASes_.

-* Core ASes are the main nodes in the network that participate directly in the matrix-based BGP route inference.
+* Core ASes are the main nodes in the network that participate directly in the matrix-based BGP routing simulation.
 These typically include ASes with multiple providers, multiple customers, or any peers.

 * Branch ASes are typically single-homed ASes or stub networks whose routing tables can be fully derived from their upstream access AS.
 A branch is defined recursively as a sequence of ASes starting from a stub AS and following its single provider until reaching a core AS (the access AS) with either:
     -   more than one provider,